-I’ve been looking for some little projects to use up some of my stretch knit fabrics.
-I’ve seen some cute stretch headband tutorials, but none that were exactly what I was looking for.
+Looking for a little project to use up some of your stretch knit fabrics?
+I think headbands are the perfect way to use knit scraps!
+I’ve seen some cute stretch headband tutorials around the web, but none that were exactly what I was looking for.

 How to Sew a Wide Stretch Headband: